Ridvan101/FileManager/README.md

 ![File Manager](https://github.com/Ridvan101/FileManager/blob/master/FileManager.png)

-After entering chosen command and pressing Enter, function associated with the command will be applied and manipulate selected file or folder accordingly.
+Once the command is entered, function associated with it will be applied and therefore manipulate selected file or folder accordingly.